 “I want to thank all of the funders and organizations who have partnered with us as we work toward our mission of eliminating barriers and promote quality health for the uninsured and underserved.
 I’ve been honored to join you on this journey,” said Roling.

-The Health Care Foundation of Greater Kansas City is proud to partner with the Kansas Health Institute news service to provide weekly health stories about health and policy issues impacting the greater Kansas City region.
-This News Service is an editorially independent program of the Kansas Health Institute and the Health Care Foundation of Greater Kansas City and is committed to objective coverage of health issues.
+The Health Care Foundation of Greater Kansas City is proud to partner with the KHI News Service to provide weekly health stories about health and policy issues impacting the greater Kansas City region.
+Because it is committed to objective coverage, HCF exercises no editorial control over the content.
+The KHI News Service is an editorially independent initiative of the Kansas Health Institute.